ML 4.2-inch mortar: History

-The 4.2 in mortar was a smooth-bore weapon of the Stokes pattern and was designed by the Armaments Research and Development Establishment and produced by the Royal Ordnance Factories.
+The 4.2 in mortar was a smooth-bore weapon of the Stokes mortar pattern and was designed by the Armaments Research and Development Establishment and produced by the Royal Ordnance Factories.
 It entered widespread British service in 1942, equipping chemical warfare companies of the Royal Engineers (RE).
 The Mark 3 became the standard model.

 The first combat use was at Second Battle of El Alamein, when the 66th Mortar Company (RE) was attached to the Australian 24th Infantry Brigade.
-During the battle, 66 Mortar Company provided intense, effective supporting fire on the 24th Brigade's exposed right flank, as the infantry advanced, expending all of the 4.2 in HE mortar ammunition in the theatre.
+During the battle, the mortar company provided intense, effective supporting fire on the 24th Brigade's exposed right flank, as the infantry advanced, expending all of the 4.2 in HE mortar ammunition in the theatre.

-Around mid-1943, the Royal Engineer chemical warfare companies were disbanded as an emergency expedient and one heavy mortar company of each infantry division machine-gun battalion was equipped with the mortar.
+Around mid-1943, the Royal Engineer chemical warfare companies were disbanded as an expedient and one heavy mortar company of each infantry division machine-gun battalion was equipped with the mortar.
 This company was organized with sixteen 4.2 in mortars, in four platoons of four mortars each.
 In early 1944, divisions in Italy also held a pool of mortars for issue to other units as needed, usually troops in the divisional anti-tank regiment, some regiments even converted one or more batteries to mortars.

 Ordnance ML 4.2 in mortars were slower to reach Commonwealth forces in the Pacific and Asia.
 Australian Army units in the South West Pacific theatre were reportedly the first to receive them, before forces in Burma.

 Postwar

 After World War II, the mortars were handed over to the Royal Artillery, the 170th Mortar Battery used them at the Battle of Imjin River in Korea.
 They were used during the 1950s, also by airborne artillery, deployed to Kuwait in 1961 and manned by soldiers from air defence batteries during the Confrontation in Borneo in 1965.
-The Ceylon Army had used during the 1971 Insurrection until it was replaced by Soviet 82-BM-37 82mm mortars.
+The Ceylon Army used them during the 1971 Insurrection until it was replaced by Soviet 82-BM-37 82 mm mortars.
 Reserve stocks of 4.2 in mortar bombs were used by the Sri Lanka Air Force to drop from helicopters during the early stages of Sri Lankan civil war.

 Description

 The 4.2 in mortar entered production at the end of 1941 with a standard base plate and tripod.
-The normal detachment was six men and it was transported with ammunition in a 10 cwt (1,120 lb) trailer, usually towed behind a Loyd Carrier.
+The normal detachment was six men and it was transported with ammunition in a 10 cwt [1,120 lb] trailer, usually towed behind a Loyd Carrier.
 There was also an auxiliary base plate that fitted around it, to increase its area for use on softer ground.
-Later an integrated trailer/base plate was developed, called the Mk 1 Mobile Baseplate.
+Later an integrated trailer–base plate was developed, called the Mk 1 Mobile Baseplate.
 The wheels, which were on suspension arms, were unlocked and raised for firing; the Mk1/1 had detachable wheels and the barrel with tripod attached, was stowed on top for towing.
-The mobile base plate trailer mounting could be brought into action by 2 men.
-Regarding rate of fire, one source reports a crew putting 23 bombs in the air before the first impacted.
+The mobile base plate trailer mounting could be brought into action by two men.
+A source reports a crew putting 23 bombs in the air before the first one landed.